RustambekSafarov/img_taker/README.md

 ## 🏗️ How It Works

 1. Select **Enter** or **Exit**.
-2. Capture the required photos.
+2. Capture the photos.
-3. Confirm and send the form.
+3. Confirm, save and send the form.
 4. App uploads everything to the backend.

 Payload example: